Checking Accounts Landing Page Redesign

 • Checking account section did not highlight the unique features of each account.

-• The language was confusing not user-friendly: validated by testing.
+• The language was confusing not user-friendly which I validated by testing.

 🎯 Business Goals